Beachy Amish: Beliefs and distinctives

 Beachy Amish Mennonites differ from other Conservative Mennonites in that their congregations usually have more autonomy, as opposed to a stronger centralized governance.

 Denominations

-Branches off of the Beachy Amish Mennonite Church include more conservative denominations, such as the Ambassadors Amish Mennonite Churches, the Maranatha Amish-Mennonite Churches, and the Midwest Beachy Amish-Mennonites.
+Branches off of the Beachy Amish Mennonite Church include more conservative denominations, such as the Ambassadors Amish Mennonite Churches, the Maranatha Amish-Mennonite Churches, and the more traditional Old Beachy Amish, also called Midwest Beachy Amish-Mennonites, who retained much of the traditions of 1940s and 50s, including the use of the German language in church and everyday life.
+The Tampico or Kauffman Amish Mennonites also retained much of the old Amish traditions, including Pennsylvania Dutch and Hochdeutsch.

 Population and distribution

+According to a graph at beachyam.org, an unofficial website of the Beachy Amish, the membership had risen from less than 3,000 in 1957 to more than 11,000 in 2009.

-In 2006, there were 11,487 Beachy members in 207 churches, with the highest representation in Pennsylvania, Indiana and Ohio.
+In 2006, there were 11,487 Beachy members in 207 churches.
+In 2020, the states with the highest representation were Pennsylvania, Kansas and Ohio.
+However, the county with the highest proportion is Macon County, Georgia, with 3.41% of the population in 2020 being Beachy Amish adherents.
 International Beachy churches or mission work can be found in El Salvador, Belize, Nicaragua, Costa Rica, Paraguay, Ireland, Ukraine, Romania, Kenya, Australia, and Canada.
 Mission work is sponsored by Amish Mennonite Aid (AMA), Mennonite Interests Committee (MIC), or individual churches.

+In 2017, there were 9,310 Beachy Amish members in 154 churches worldwide according to the Global Anabaptist Mennonite Encyclopedia Online (GAMEO).
+There were churches in the US, Belize, Costa Rica, El Salvador, Ireland, Kenya, Nicaragua, Paraguay, Romania and Ukraine.

+Worship

+The most common hymnary used by the Beachy Amish is the Christian Hymnary (1972).
+The hymn book, Hymns of the Church, (2011), edited by John D. Martin, is gaining in popularity among the denomination.